Thallium: Occurrence and production

-Although thallium is a modestly abundant element in the Earth's crust, with a concentration estimated to be 0.7 mg/kg, mostly in association with potassium-based minerals in clays, soils, and granites, thallium is not generally economically recoverable from these sources.
+Thallium concentration in the Earth's crust is estimated to be 0.7 mg/kg, mostly in association with potassium-based minerals in clays, soils, and granites.
 The major source of thallium for practical purposes is the trace amount that is found in copper, lead, zinc, and other heavy-metal-sulfide ores.

 Thallium is found in the minerals crookesite TlCu7Se4, hutchinsonite TlPbAs5S9, and lorándite TlAsS2.
 Thallium also occurs as a trace element in iron pyrite, and thallium is extracted as a by-product of roasting this mineral for the production of sulfuric acid.

 Thallium can also be obtained from the smelting of lead and zinc ores.
-Manganese nodules found on the ocean floor contain some thallium, but the collection of these nodules has been prohibitively expensive.
-There is also the potential for damaging the oceanic environment.
+Manganese nodules found on the ocean floor contain some thallium.
 In addition, several other thallium minerals, containing 16% to 60% thallium, occur in nature as complexes of sulfides or selenides that primarily contain antimony, arsenic, copper, lead, and silver.
 These minerals are rare, and have had no commercial importance as sources of thallium.
 The Allchar deposit in southern North Macedonia was the only area where thallium was actively mined.
 This deposit still contains an estimated 500 tonnes of thallium, and it is a source for several rare thallium minerals, for example lorándite.

 The United States Geological Survey (USGS) estimates that the annual worldwide production of thallium is 10 metric tonnes as a by-product from the smelting of copper, zinc, and lead ores.
 Thallium is either extracted from the dusts from the smelter flues or from residues such as slag that are collected at the end of the smelting process.
 The raw materials used for thallium production contain large amounts of other materials and therefore a purification is the first step.
-The thallium is leached either by the use of a base or sulfuric acid from the material.
+The thallium is leached either by the use of an alkali or sulfuric acid from the material.
 The thallium is precipitated several times from the solution to remove impurities.
 At the end it is converted to thallium sulfate and the thallium is extracted by electrolysis on platinum or stainless steel plates.
 The production of thallium decreased by about 33% in the period from 1995 to 2009 – from about 15 metric tonnes to about 10 tonnes.
 Since there are several small deposits or ores with relatively high thallium content, it would be possible to increase the production if a new application, such as a thallium-containing high-temperature superconductor, becomes practical for widespread use outside of the laboratory.